MicrosoftDocs/dynamics365smb-docs/financials/purchasing-how-record-purchase-price-discount-payment-agreements.md

 # How to: Record Special Purchase Prices and Discounts
 The different price and discount agreements that apply when you buy from different vendors must be defined so that the agreed rules and values are applied to purchase documents that you create for the vendors.

 When you have recorded special prices and line discounts for sales and purchases, Financials ensures that your profit on item trade is always optimal by automatically calculating the best price on sales and purchase documents and on job and item journal lines.
-For more information, see [Details: Best Price Calculation](details-best-price-calculation.md).
+For more information, see [Advanced: Best Price Calculation](details-best-price-calculation.md).

 Concerning prices, you can have a special purchase price inserted on purchase lines if a certain combination of vendor, item, minimum quantity, unit of measure, or starting/ending date exists.